nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 Now that you have a working TLS configuration, you decide to use it for every user.
 However, sometimes users forget to type the `S` with `http`, or saved the URL as a bookmark, and come to your NGINX server with an HTTP request on port 80.
 You will configure a helpful HTTP to HTTPS re-direct, to automagically send all users over to your HTTPS configuration.

-1. Change to the `/etc/nginx/conf.d` folder, and edit your existing `cars.example.com.conf file`.
-In the `/` location block, uncomment the HTTP>HTTPS `301 return` directive, and also comment out the `return 200` directive.
-This will send requests to port 80 will get a friendly re-direct to port 443, like this:
+1. Edit the file `cars.example.com.conf` within the same mounted folder(`labs/lab3/nginx-oss/etc/nginx/conf.d`).
+In the `/` location block, uncomment the HTTP>HTTPS `return 301` directive on line #21, and also comment out the `return 200` directive on line #23.
+This will enable any incoming requests to port 80, getting a friendly re-direct to port 443, like this:

     ```nginx
     location / {